karlaxnieves/support-git-delete-yespo/docs/Omnichannel/mobile-push/index.md

 ## Step 3.
 Create a Mobile Push Message

 Use Yespo's editor for easily creating mobile push notifications.
 [More details >](https://docs.yespo.io/docs/how-to-create-mobile-push-notifications)

+> 👍 Recommendation
+>
+> When using Mobile Pushes in workflows, [generate message content](https://docs.yespo.io/docs/mobile-push-generation) using the built-in AI in the **[One from many](https://docs.yespo.io/docs/using-one-many-block)** block.
+This will save you time and effort and significantly increase your campaigns' effectiveness: AI-generated messages show higher click-through rates (CTR) and conversions than those written by humans.